-The Route du Col du Portet (from Espiaube to the summit) is closed to motorized land vehicles, in both directions (except rights holders) from 10h to 16h from July 12 to August 25, 2019.
+The Route du Col du Portet (from Espiaube to the summit) is closed to motorized land vehicles, in both directions (except rights holders) from 10.00 a.m to 3.00 p.m from 11th of July to 23d of August 2020.
 However, the cyclist must comply with the Highway Code.

 The Col du Portet is a mountain pass located above the village of Saint-Lary Soulan in the Hautes-Pyrénées and during the winter it is at the heart of the resort's ski area.